Culver Knives

 This jig is made from two pieces of precision ground bar stock.
 The two pieces are bolted together and are made to set in the jaws of my milling machine vice.
 The tops of the milling machine vice jaws are surface ground flat and square with the top of the milling machine table.
 This jig will set on top of the vice jaws and provide a work surface that is square with the milling machine table.

-This is a mandrel for shaping a San Francisco style handle frame; like the handle in the third photo.
+This is a mandrel for shaping a one piece San Francisco style wrapped handle frame; like the handle in the third photo.
 The center mandrel piece is made of steel.
 The outer pieces are made of aluminum.
 The strip of frame material is clamped between the mandrel parts and then the edges of the material are hammered over the center mandrel piece.

 The second photo in this gallery is a shot of the formed handle frame after being measured for the width of the edges.
 The edges of this frame were trimmed to an even width, using the Dremel jig above.